-The country plans to build 450GW of solar, wind and hydro in its desert regions?
-It is also targeting 30GW of battery storage by 2025 and 100GW by 20303, alongside 120GW of pumped hydro energy by the end of this decade°.
+The country plans to build 450GW of solar, wind and hydro in its desert regions7.
+It is also targeting 30GW of battery storage by 2025 and 100GW by 20308, alongside 120GW of pumped hydro energy by the end of this decade9.

-The State Grid Corporation of China (SGCC) operates about 80% of the nation's electricity grids spanning 26 provinces.
-SGCC's four principal subsidiaries include NARI Technology, which, as of 28 March 2022, made up 2.44% of the GEMs portfolio.
+China's state-owned electric utility operates about 80% of the nation's electricity grids spanning 26 provinces.
+The utility's four principal subsidiaries include a Chinese provider of solutions for power and automation technologies, which, as of 28 March 2022, made up 2.44% of the GEMs portfolio.

-hardware for substation automation, it is uniquely positioned to benefit from the grid overhaul.
-NARI, which is developing products in High Voltage DC power, also stands to benefit from wider electrification trends.
+As the company's core business focuses on software and hardware for substation automation, it is uniquely positioned to benefit from the grid overhaul.
+The Chinese power and automation holding, which is developing products in High Voltage DC power, also stands to benefit from wider electrification trends.

-Electric vehicles (EV) look poised to achieve price parity with production costs decline and regulatory pressures force car sales by 2040, according to a report by BloombergNEF10.
+Electric vehicles (EV) look poised to achieve price parity with internal combustion vehicles in the next few years as production costs decline and regulatory pressures force car manufacturers to reduce emissions.
+EVs and other zero-emission vehicles are forecast to make up 70% of new vehicle sales by 2040, according to a report by BloombergNEF10.

-NARI's EV charging business, which it launched in 2009, also stands to benefit from the forecast rapid growth of this sector.
+The Chinese power and automation company's EV charging business, which it launched in 2009, also stands to benefit from the forecast rapid growth of this sector.